Skip to Main Content

 So… What does that mean for me?

-You are expected to create and express your own ideas for assignments.
-If you do choose to use other people’s ideas, you must acknowledge ownership by giving credit through citation.
-You also agree to do your own assignments independently or to give credit to anyone you collaborate with.
-During examinations, you are honest and do not cheat in any way.
+You are also expected to work on your assignments independently or to give credit to anyone you collaborate with.
+During examinations, you are required to be honest and to not cheat in any way.

 Examples of plagiarism